kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 The problem is phone has a usb otg connector, and so is pi zero.
 Both will be in gadget mode.
 But it can be made to work if pi zero is connected to a laptop or PC where, PC will be the host and pi zero will be a gadget.
 To connect to a phone we will need a special cable (not desired but possible).

-Let's explore the idea of Pi as a device connected to PC or laptop host.
+However, let's explore the idea of Pi as a device connected to PC or laptop host.
 Pi has usb otg, means that it can be either a host or it can be a device.
 We can connect them with a cable and setup Pi as a Ethernet gadget.
 Then the configuration webpage will be visible from PC browser.

-> Todo.
+This seems to be most straight forward way.
+At this point our Pi is already setup for USB networking.

+Make sure that the **power cable is removed from the Pi**.
+Simply plug in the Pi USB OTG port to a PC or laptop.
+PC will power and recognize the
+Pi device.
+At this point you can open a browser and browse to ``http://raspberrypi.local`` and the web page will be displayed.

 ## <a name="idea1-impl">Raspberry pi as Access Point and Wifi client